kevin-at-datical/liquibase.github.com/_posts/2020-02-25-rollback-one-update.md

 ## RollbackOneUpdate Workflow
 Here’s a general workflow a Liquibase Pro user would take to target a set of changes in an update they would like to rollback:
 1. Danielle determines she needs to rollback all of the changesets in the Dev environment from a previous deployment.
-2. Danielle inspects the changelog table to look up the deploymentID of the changesets she wants to roll back.
+2. Danielle inspects the changelog table using the [history command](/documentation/history.html) to look up the deploymentID of the changesets she wants to roll back.
 3. Danielle checks to make sure all of the changesets have rollback SQL associated with them by running the following command on the command line:
 ``` liquibase <global parameters> rollbackOneUpdateSQL --deploymentID=deploymentID```
 5. Danielle inspects the rollback SQL presented in STDOUT and sees that the rollback SQL looks correct.